Azerbaijani diaspora: Azerbaijan America Alliance

 Azerbaijan America Alliance is a non-governmental organization.
 Its mission is to help form an atmosphere of mutual understanding and respect between the peoples of Azerbaijan and America.
 The 20th anniversary of the Khojaly genocide was held in February 2012, which is the one of its most significant events.
-Demonstration of posters and banners in the streets of New York and Washington, D.C., statements by U.S. Congressmen, presentation of films about Khojaly genocide and other events were all a part of the commemoration.
+Demonstration of posters and banners in the streets of New York and Washington, D.C., statements by U.S. Congressmen, presentation of films about the Khojaly genocide and other events were all a part of the commemoration.
 One page each in The Washington Post and The New York Times were dedicated to the Khojaly genocide.

 Azerbaijan Society of America

 Azerbaijan Society of America which is the first Azerbaijani-American community organization was established in 1957 in New Jersey, USA by Naghi Sheykhzamanli.
 His granddaughter Tomris Azari is current chairman of the American Azerbaijanis Society.
 As well as, Tomris is deputy chairwoman of the Coordinating Council of the World Azerbaijanis.
 She was awarded the "Order of Glory" by Ilham Aliyev in 2006.